HAL/NAL Regional Transport Aircraft: Development

+On 27 January 2026, Embraer and Adani Aerospace & Defence signed a MoU for establishment development of an integrated regional transport aircraft ecosystem in India.
+The companies aim to collaborate on opportunities in aircraft manufacturing, supply chain, aftermarket services, and pilot training.
+The collaborative industrial partnership will aim to establish an assembly line, followed by a phased increase in indigenization to advance India’s Regional Transport Aircraft (RTA) program.

 Design

 The aircraft is claimed to offer 25% lower acquisition costs, 25% lower operating costs and 50% lower maintenance costs than existing turboprop regional aircraft.

 The 70-seat aircraft will have a range of 1,350 nm (2,500 km), and require a take-off field length and landing field length of 900m (2,950 ft).
 The aircraft would have a length of 28.6m and a wing-span of 29.4m.
 The aircraft would have a service ceiling of 30,000 ft, a cruising speed of 300kt, and the noise level would meet Stage 4 criteria.

 The cabin, which would be able to seat four abreast, would have a width of 3.01m and height of 3.35m.
 The cargo hold would have a volume of 25m³ (880 ft^{3}).

 NAL is considering a composite airframe.
 The aircraft will be powered by two "next-generation turboprop engine".
 It would have an indigenous fly-by-wire control system, open distributed modular avionics, automatic dependence surveillance - broadcast navigation capabilities, and advanced displays.